smutch/hwsa2021-slides/PITCHME.md

 ---
-title: HWSA 2021 - Structuring and optimising Python code
+title: HWSA 2021 - Optimising Python code
 description: Slides for the practical session of the 2021 HWSA
 theme: custom
 paginate: true